PurnaChandraPanda/telemetry-core-bot/README.md

 # telemetry-core-bot

-this bot would show telemtry logging in application insights
+This bot would show telemtry logging in application insights, and review in powerbi.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to:
+This bot has been created using `yo botbuilder` command line.
+And, selected `Javascript` as language along with `Core Bot` template.

-- Use [LUIS](https://www.luis.ai) to implement core AI capabilities
-- Implement a multi-turn conversation using Dialogs
-- Handle user interruptions for such things as `Help` or `Cancel`
-- Prompt for and validate requests for information from the user

 ## Prerequisites